dojo/docs/dojo/_base/lang.rst

     xhr.get(args);
   });

-And now when the xhr.get call runs the load function, it will run in the appropriate widget scope.
+And now when the xhr.get call runs the load function, it will run in the appropriate widget context.